sriharivishnu/AWS_Notes/CLF-C01/S09_Deployments.md

 ## S09: Deployments at Scale

+#### Summary

+- Cloud Formation
+  - Infrastructure as Code, works with most AWS resources
+  - Repeat across Regions + Accounts
+- Beanstalk
+  - Platform as a Service (limited to certain languages)
+  - Deploy code consistenly with known architecture
+- CodeDeploy (hybrid): deploy & upgrade any application onto servers
+- Systems Manager (hybrid): patch, configure and run commands at scale
+- OpsWorks (hybrid): managed Chef and Puppet in AWS

+- CodeCommit: Store code in private git repository (version controlled)
+- CodeBuild: Build & test code in AWS
+- CodeDeploy: Deploy code onto servers
+- CodePipeline: Orchestration of pipeline (from code to build to deploy)
+- CodeArtifact: Store software packages / dependencies on AWS
+- CodeStar: Unified view for allowing developers to do CI/CD and code
+- Cloud9: Cloud IDE with colab
+- AWS CDK: Define cloud infrastructure with programming language

 #### CloudFormation

 - Declarative way of outlining your AWS Infrastructure, for any resources (most are supported)